IAPETUS2 will support at least 16 fully-funded postgraduate studentships at one of our partner organizations in 2021.

 How to Apply

-Prospective students must apply to the HO hosting the project(s) of their choice via the postgraduate student applications system of the partner organization.
-Prospective students also need to complete the online IAPETUS form [available from here shortly].
-Both parts of the application must be made by Friday 10th January 2020 at 5pm (GMT), which is the public deadline for applications that will apply across all of the Partnership.
+Prospective students must apply to the organization(s) hosting the project(s) of their choice via the postgraduate student applications system of the partner organization.
+Prospective students to BAS, BGS and CEH should apply to the partner organization of the second supervisor (the awarding organization) then email the relevant information to the project primary supervisor.
+All prospective students also need to complete the online IAPETUS form (link will be available in the autumn 2020).
+Both parts of the application must be made by Friday 8th January 2021 at 5pm (GMT), which is the public deadline for applications that will apply across all of the Partnership.
 Please note that some partners may have some earlier internal deadlines, and you are strongly encouraged to contact the supervisor of the proposed project to find out more.

 Prospective students must provide/attach the following documentation/information to your postgraduate student application: